konflux-ci/architecture/book/jvm-build-service.md

 Once the source code location has been discovered a [`DependencyBuild`](#DependencyBuild) object is created.
 There are generally less `DependencyBuild` objects than there are `ArtifactBuild`, as multiple artifacts can come from the same build.
 The controller will then try and build the artifact, first it will run a build discovery pipeline, that attempts to determine possible ways of building the artifact.
 Once discovery is complete it uses this information to attempt to build the artifact in a trial and error manner.

+The dependency discovery pipeline can check both configured shared repositories and the main repository (for example a Quay.io repository) for pre-existing builds.
+If a prior build is found, the pipeline will shortcut to avoid building the artifact and will instead refer to the found build artifacts instead.

 If a build is successful the results are stored in a container image and the state is marked as complete, otherwise it is marked as failed and manual effort is required to fix the build.